What is Housing Discrimination and How Can I Report It?

 Even if you don’t want to pursue your rights, reporting discrimination to your local private fair housing center or NFHA can help identify and address discriminatory barriers to housing in your community.

-Submit a housing discrimination complaint to HUD or a state/local government fair housing agency
+Submit a housing discrimination complaint to a state/local government fair housing agency

-If you experienced discrimination, you may file a discrimination complaint directly with HUD or your state/local government fair housing agency.
+If you experienced discrimination, you may file a discrimination complaint directly with your state/local government fair housing agency.
 You may file a complaint by yourself or with the help of an advocate, like a private fair housing center or an attorney.
 After you submit your information, these entities will conduct an intake interview, investigate, and determine if unlawful housing discrimination likely occurred.
-If you file a complaint with HUD, in some instances the complaint may be transferred to a state/local government fair housing agency for intake and investigation.
-Unlike private fair housing centers, HUD and state/local fair housing agencies do not advocate on your behalf in the complaint process.
+Unlike private fair housing centers, state/local fair housing agencies do not advocate on your behalf in the complaint process.

 Click here to find a list of state/local government fair housing agencies.